For a full list of BASHing data blog posts, see the index page.

 Then Microsoft acquired GitHub, and people began to wonder if 2018 was the beginning of the end for CRLF in Windows programs, and an end to the Great Newline Schism.
 I doubt it, just as I doubt that Microsoft will join the rest of us in the 21st century and move to UTF-8 encoding anytime soon.

-A Data Cleaner's Cookbook has a page devoted to finding and removing CR on the command line.
+A Data Cleaner's Cookbook has tips on finding and removing CRs on the command line.
 Here I give examples of how a Windows carriage return at the end of a line can stuff up some basic command-line operations.

 An operation specifying the last character on a line will give the wrong result.
 Because CR is non-printing, the line looks OK but shell tools will recognise CR (\r) as the character at the end of the line, just before the linefeed (LF, \n):

 The rev command will put a CR at the beginning:

 echo with the -n option to omit a newline will fail and hang:

 grepping to match a full line will fail: